amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 We are going to discuss the following techniques for solving algorithms problems:
 - [Greedy Algorithms](book/content/part04/greedy-algorithms.asc): makes greedy choices using heuristics to find the best solution without looking back.
 - [Dynamic Programming](book/content/part04/dynamic-programming.asc): a technique for speeding up recursive algorithms when there are many _overlapping subproblems_.
 It uses _memoization_ to avoid duplicating work.
-- [Divide and Conquer](book/content/part04/divide-and-conquer.asc): _divide_ problems into smaller pieces, _conquer_ each subproblem and then _join_ the results.
+- [Divide and Conquer](book/content/part04/divide-and-conquer.asc): _divide_ problems into smaller pieces, _conquer_ each subproblem, and then _join_ the results.
 - [Backtracking](book/content/part04/backtracking.asc): search _all (or some)_ possible paths.
-However, it stops and _go back_ as soon as notice the current solution is not working.
+However, it stops, and _go back_ as soon as notice the current solution is not working.
 - _Brute Force_: generate all possible solutions and tries all of them.
 (Use it as a last resort or as the starting point).

 ---